It all starts when you see the first fleck of gold in the bottom of a pan: then you’re hooked – for life.

 Now think about the human consciousness as energy: our emotions and innate instincts possibly leaving impressions in a time-space continuum.
 To get to the point, I believe ghosts are energy remnants and I believe that places connected with adventure and passion – like old mines – are probably replete with these “recordings”.

 That’s what I was contemplating as we struggled up the hill the last time we visited the property.
 Every time I paused to catch my breath, I took a moment to just listen and “feel” the place.
-I wanted to “ask” those who’d gone before us, where the gold still hid if any was left.
+I wanted to “ask” those who’d gone before us, where the gold still hides if much is left.

-The California Mine and surrounding property has become more than just a business venture or a recreational place.
-We’ve learned enough about its history to realize there’s a story or past production complete with props.
+The California Mine and surrounding property has become more than just a business opportunity or a recreational getaway to us.
+It’s historically significant and has a romantic appeal that has caught our imaginations.

-Being there in person, we’re witnessing with our own eyes, what the miners took one last look at – maybe over a shoulder – before walking or riding away roughly 70 years ago.
+Being there in person, we’re witnessing with our own eyes, what the miners took one last look at – maybe over a shoulder – before walking or riding away roughly seventy years ago.

-I feel our presence might stir up the cosmic “dust”.
-Except for the effects of nature, we have walked in on what has remained settled since 1939 – the last time we know of that it was worked.
+Punching a hole through time, I feel our presence might stir up the cosmic “dust”.
+Except for the effects of nature, I feel we have walked in on time frozen.
+The mine was last worked in 1939, according to geological reports.

-Once we have reached the mine on several trips, we’ve poked carefully around and picked through the artifacts laying around.
-Mule shoes, mini rail spikes (everywhere), pots, chimneys, old oil cans, timbers, nails large and small, everything rusty and sounding like gold on my metal detector.
+Roaming around the property, we’ve found mule shoes, mini rail spikes (everywhere), pots, chimneys, old oil cans, and tons of nails – everything rusty and sounding like gold on my metal detector.